JSA-AAA/study/week-05/wednesday/designPattern/README.md

   - can we do it?
   - Are design patterns exclusive?
   - is it recommended?
-- what are real instantiations of each design-pattern?
+- name some real instantiations of each design patterns

 ## **Key Concepts**